dereuromark/cakephp-dto/docs/README.md

 ## Chose your poison

-You can chose between the following formats for the definitions:
+You can choose between the following formats for the definitions:

 - XML (.xml), native in CakePHP and default format (requires ext-libxml extension).
 - YAML (.yml), native in PHP (requires ext-yaml extension).